Producing content built with AI shows that the help of artificial intelligence can open up plenty of new avenues for newsworthy storytelling.

 5. Males are represented four times more than females in literature by The USC Viterbi School of Engineering

-This is a great example of using machine learning to continue building on a subject of research from previous years.
+This is a great example of content built with AI using machine learning to continue building on a subject of research from previous years.

 An analysis of 3,000 English-language books by the USC Viterbi School of Engineering used NLP’s (Natural Language Processing) ability to detect the prevalence of pronouns, and thus how often men and women are represented in literature.